stanton26/AppDefense/labs/horizon-lab.md

 1. Please open a Browser and navigate to : "https://192.168.20.70/admin"
 ![](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/Horizon-LAB/horizon-server1.png)
-2.  enter student username and passworsd ->  follow up assing users to Horizon Admin console
+2.  enter student username and passworsd
 3.  click **Log In**

 You now can see the Dashboard / manin page of the Horizon Connection Server.
 This is the place where we will be working the next hour